bandeepsingh123/Obsidian/2 - literature Notes/LLM/Using LLMs for Research purposes.md

 Status : #inProgress
 # Information
 - Using LLMs for research is very good decision
-- Industry professional use it all the
+- Industry professional use it all the time
-##
+### Smart Research Strategy
+- one